Augustine-ebuka/binary_trees/README.md

-#Binary Tree
-In computer science, a binary tree is a k-ary
-�
-=
-2
+Tree represents the nodes connected by edges.
+We will discuss binary tree or binary search tree specifically.